Joss Stone: Personal life

 In 2004, Stone began dating Beau Dozier, with whom she co-wrote the song "Spoiled".
 Dozier is the son of Motown producer Lamont Dozier, part of the team Holland-Dozier-Holland.
 The couple ended their relationship in November 2005.

 In a 2016 interview, Stone revealed that she had been in a relationship with music promoter SiChai for three years.

 Stone is a lifelong vegetarian.
 She owns a number of rescue dogs.

 The Joss Stone Foundation ultimately supported more than 200 charities across the globe as Stone completed her world tour.
 The primary aim was to help raise public awareness and support for these charities.

 In 2021, she was awarded The National German Sustainability Award.

 In September 2020, Stone announced via Instagram that she was pregnant with her first child with boyfriend Cody DaLuz.
 She gave birth to a daughter on 29 January 2021.
 In April 2022, Stone announced via Instagram that she was pregnant with her second child with DaLuz.
 She gave birth to her second child on 18 October 2022, a son.
 Stone relocated to Nashville, Tennessee, in 2022.
 In October 2023, Stone married DaLuz.

-In December 2024, Stone adopted a baby boy.
-Just weeks later on 19 December 2024, Stone announced she was pregnant for the third time with their fourth child.
+In early December 2024, Stone adopted a baby boy.
+On 19 December 2024, Stone announced she was pregnant for the third time with their fourth child.
 Her daughter was born in June 2025.